 Once an interpretation has been approved by the Board, the interpretation shall be appended to the interpreted document.
 For an RRS, the interpretation shall be submitted to NERC for NERC and FERC approval.

-The interpretation will remain appended to the interpreted document until such time as the document is revised and the interpretation’s content can be addressed during the revision process.
+The interpretation will remain appended to the interpreted document until the document is revised and the interpretation’s content can be addressed during the revision process.
 RRS interpretations shall not be effective in the United States until approved by FERC and shall not be effective in other jurisdictions until approval by the applicable governmental authority.

 If, during its deliberations, the IDT identifies a reliability gap in the affected document, the IDT shall notify the WSC of its conclusion and may submit a SAR with the proposed modification to the affected document at the same time it provides its proposed interpretation.